mournival/raytracerchallenge-py/README.md

 This is a Python implementation of a Ray Tracer as described in [The Ray Tracer Challenge](http://raytracerchallenge.com/).
 The principal objective is personal development (in particular mine), with an emphasis on:

-Practicing the Python Behave (Gherkin) testing framework Improving my Python
+* Practicing the Python Behave (Gherkin) testing framework
+* Improving my Python
-Practicing fairly pure aspects of TDD
+* Practicing fairly pure aspects of TDD
-(Finally) revisiting topics from a favorite graduate CS graphics class Constraints
+* (and Finally) Revisiting topics from a favorite graduate CS graphics class

+### Constraints

 Do NOT change / rewrite any of the given tests.
 Some 'exceptions to the rule':
-- From previous (other language) implementations, the book pushes for mutable data.
+* From previous (other language) implementations, the book pushes for mutable data.
 I'm  not a fan.
 I may ignore or rewrite a test if mutability is required.
-- Previous implementations didn't use 'common' frameworks for the APP code (test frameworks, sure).
-I am going to use real frameworks, like numpy for the matrices and vectors.
-I already know how to implement student level numerical methods.
+* Previous implementations didn't use 'common' frameworks for the APP code (test frameworks, sure).
+I am going to use real frameworks, i.e., numpy for the matrices and vectors.
+I already know how to implement student level numerical methods and  classes.

-If adding tests to doc my discovered bugs / 'Putting it all together' implementations, they will be identified as added and separated from the original tests.
-(Honored in the break at this point, been adding new tests and files, added extra 'Then ... clauses for mutation testing')
+* If adding tests to doc my discovered bugs / 'Putting it all together' implementations, they will be identified as added and separated from the original tests.
+(Honored in the breach at this point, been adding new tests and files, added extra 'Then ... clauses for mutation testing')
 <p align="right">(<a href="#readme-top">back to top</a>)</p>